 How is Leprosy Similar in Dogs and Humans?

 There are a few ways in which canine leprosy and human leprosy are similar.
 These include:

 The formation of hard granules or nodules under the skin

 Can be easily treated with modern medicines

 How is Leprosy Different in Dogs and Humans?

-Leprosy and CLGS are caused by different bacteria
+Leprosy and canine leproid granuloma syndrome are caused by different bacteria

-An 8-year-old mixed-breed male German Shepherd was taken to his vet with firm raised masses that had on his ears.
+An 8-year-old male German Shepherd was taken to his vet with firm raised masses on his ears.
 The vet took several biopsy samples and the dog was treated using cephalexin and then enrofloxacin.
-Within 3 months all of the lesions had completely regressed, leaving behind areas of depigmented skin.
-Tdog made an otherwise full recovery.
+Within 3 months, all of the lesions had completely regressed, leaving behind areas of depigmented skin.
+The dog made an otherwise full recovery.